xmonad/xmonad-testing/README.md

 NOTE: Keep in mind that if you are using a `build` script XMonad might take longer to start.
-This is because XMonad invokes your script when it starts and needs to wait for it to finish.
+This is because XMonad invokes your script when it starts and needs to wait for it to finish, and it can't test for recompilation needed because it doesn't know what your `build` script will do.
 You may want to consider exiting the script early if the source code hasn't changed since the last time it was compiled.

 ## Testing Contributions and Configs